WahtuAstrawan/WahtuAstrawan/README.md

 * I'm based in Denpasar, Bali, Indonesia
 * You can contact me from my Linkedin, Instagram, or X (link below)
 * I'm currently learning Flutter, NextJS, and Go
-* I am open to collaborate and accept orders for creating web and mobile application projects
+* I am open to collaborate and accept orders for creating web and mobile application
 * I really like read article and memes

 ### Connect with me: